As an Amazon Associate I earn from qualifying purchases.

 Is It Ok To Drink Purified Water Every Day?

-Drinking purified water every day is safe and can expose you to fewer contaminants compared to other types of water.
+Drinking purified water daily is safe and can expose you to fewer contaminants than other types of water.

 Does Your Body Absorb Purified Water?